 “Acutely observed and sharp as tacks, [with] plenty of wit and humour… that soon gives way to a much bleaker portrait of dysfunction and dependence, and a plot which builds with the relentless momentum of tragedy.” – WATER’S NOT SO THICK – Venue Magazine

 - THE RED SCRIPT: arts-crisis / culture-less country farce-ish comedy.
 The public’s voted to get back their BBC licence fee “shares”, the English Broadcasting Co’s being taken over by Fox and two Treasury officials are on the hunt for a dangerously “good” script, to stop it infecting an audience.
-Looking for collaborators (summer ’19)
+Looking for collaborators (winter ’19)

 - THE UNLOVED – TV pilot: Local journo turns “Jekyll & Hyde” when she engages with a convicted social media troll-murderer.
 She trolls, then atones with great investigations.